kant/python-ukulele-chord-to-svg/README.md

 ## Using Class Chord and Chords

-The modul *uchord* has the class *Chord* which reprents a specific chord.
+The module *uchord* has the class *Chord* which represents a specific chord.

 ```python